mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 * [tf.nn.sparse_softmax_cross_entropy_with_logits](https://www.tensorflow.org/api_docs/python/tf/nn/sparse_softmax_cross_entropy_with_logits){:target="_blank"}
 * [tf.losses.sparse_softmax_cross_entropy](https://www.tensorflow.org/api_docs/python/tf/losses/sparse_softmax_cross_entropy){:target="_blank"}

-Like ordinary softmax above, these loss functions should be used for multinomial mutually exclusive classification, i.e. pick one out of N classes.
+Like ordinary softmax above, these loss functions should be used for multinomial mutually exclusive classification, i.e. pick one out of $N$ classes.
 The difference is in labels encoding: the classes are specified as integers (class index), not one-hot vectors.
 Obviously, this doesn't allow soft classes, but it can save some memory when there are thousands or millions of classes.
 However, note that logits argument must still contain logits per each class, thus it consumes at least `[batch_size, classes]` memory.

 Like above, tf.losses version has a `weights` argument which allows to set the in-batch weights.